Service: UX and UI Design

 We wanted to create thinking classrooms where teaching began with a question and students were taught in an

-example-based, question format instead of a statement based learning.
+example-based, question format instead of statement-based learning.
 For example – ‘If we did not eat fruits, we

 would fall ill regularly’ is the answer to the question ‘What if we did not eat fruits for a year?’.